Grand Teton via Upper Exum

 After completing the Picnic in mid-August (trip report), I caught a bug for climbing and wanted to try some meatier routes in the Tetons.

-One of my Wilderness First Responder classmates ("WFR," pronounced /wo͝ofər/) offered to take me on Upper Exum.
+One of my Wilderness First Responder ("WFR," pronounced /wo͝ofər/) classmates, Zack, offered to take me on Upper Exum.
 He grew up in Jackson, has close ties to Teton County Search and Rescue and works part-time for Exum Guides.
 In short, the perfect climbing partner for Upper Exum.

 Note: I'd recommend a WFR, or at least a Wilderness First Aid course, for anyone spending significant time in the backcountry.
 I took a hybrid WFR in June 2022.
 It involved ~forty hours of online instruction and exams, followed by five days in person.
 One of the instructors was on our local search and rescue team, so we also got some behind-the-scenes access.